ChainVerse-Team/screehavin-testnet/README.md

 `sudo apt update`
 `sudo apt install make`
 `make -version`

+(if you run Windows, please follow the instructions in the link https://www.technewstoday.com/install-and-use-make-in-windows/)

 ### Put in public and private key
 **Step 4**: you find `validator.key` file in `data-dir` folder and then replace private-key in this file.